nameismahipal/Git-CheatSheet/README.md

 1. git merge --abort
 > Restore files to their state before you Started the merge.

+## Amend

+git commit --amend
+> to undo the most recent commit or to change the wording of commit message.

 ## Delete

 1. git branch -d <#branch-name>